sax1johno/ESCape_the_ClassRoom/README.md

 `npm start`

+## Playing the Game

+When you run the game, a message will display indicating the port the game is listening on (default is 8080).
+Navigate to that URL in WebXR-compatible browser to start the game.

+If you're using a VR headset, you can click on the "VR" or "AR" buttons on the bottom right corner of the page to enter immersive VR or immersive AR mode.

+If you're viewing from a desktop browser, you can click in the scene to look around with the mouse, and use the arrow keys to move around.
+You can also use `wasd` to navigate, with `w` going forward, `a` moving to the left, `d` moving to the right, and `s` moving backward.

+** Note for Desktop Browser Use**: The mouse pointer also doubles as the selection cursor.
+When the mouse is captured and you're using it to look around, you will not be able to click on interactive elements.
+To select an interactive element, hit the `escape` key to release the pointer capture.
+You can then use the mouse to select the interactive element as you normally would.

 ## Folder Descriptions
 The current main application code lives in the `networked-aframe` directory.
 The `./networked-aframe/server` directory contains the server application (easyrtc-server.js).

 The frontend code using the AFrameJS framework can be found in the `./networked-aframe/public` directory.  `index.html` is the entrypoint, with components contained in various `js` files throughout the project.